N-Musa/launch_countdown_timer/README.md

 - semantic HTML5 markup
 - flexbox
-- a bit of Javascript
+- a tiny weeny bit of Javascript
 ....